Message from the Governor & CEO

 Exercise of Safety Net Functions

-Amidst the ongoing impacts of COVID-19, prices are rising due to soaring energy prices and other factors, and the many businesses that support the Japanese economy and local communities are currently confronting a challenging business environment.
-JFC has made maximum use of COVID-19 related loans including the COVID-19 Hybrid Subordinated Loan Program as well as Safety Net Loans created as countermeasures against rising prices to support the cash flow of businesses.
+JFC has continued to provide detailed financial support to businesses and has focused on business improvement and revitalization through measures such as promoting the use of the COVID-19 Hybrid Subordinated Loan Program.
 To this end, we have cooperated extensively with each region's private financial institutions.
 The future outlook remains unclear, but we are stepping up collaboration with private financial institutions, Chambers of Commerce and Industry, Societies of Commerce and Industry, and others, working with all supporting organizations to prop up businesses in order to provide them with effective financial support, as well as to bolster and restructure their financial foundations.

 Future Measures

-With a strong awareness of its role as a policy-based financial institution, JFC will create frameworks that can respond to all crisis including natural disasters such as the Great East Japan Earthquake, pandemics, and changes in the business environment due to economic circumstances and consistently implement safety net functions in any situation.
+With a strong awareness of its role as a policy-based financial institution, JFC will create frameworks that can respond to any crisis, including natural disasters such as earthquakes and typhoons, pandemics, and changes in the business environment due to economic circumstances, and consistently implement safety net functions in any situation.

-Additionally, we will perform our risk-taking functions and continue to focus our efforts on supporting the growth fields, including support for business foundation, start-ups, new businesses, business succession, and new expansion by agriculture, forestry, and fisheries businesses, thereby contributing to the growth and development of Japan's economy.
+Additionally, we will perform our risk-taking function and continue to focus our efforts on supporting business fields that need prioritized support, including business foundation, start-ups, new businesses, business revitalization, business succession, overseas expansion, sustainable growth of agriculture, forestry, and fisheries, and social business, thereby contributing to the growth and development of the local economy while supporting businesses that are willing to take on challenges.

 (Support for business succession)

-In Japan, supporting business succession is a critically important issue exacerbated by problems such as the advancing aging of management personnel.
-To provide support for business succession in fields critical to local regions, we will enhance our information—collecting abilities and identify key needs—acting as a bridge linking local hopes to the next generation.
-We will also collaborate with the Chamber of Commerce and Industry, Societies of Commerce and Industry, and relevant organizations in each region to offer effective consulting including business matching.
+In Japan, supporting business succession is becoming increasingly important against the backdrop of the aging of management personnel and other factors.
+To provide support for business succession in fields critical to local regions, we will enhance our information-collecting abilities and identify key needs-acting as a bridge linking local hopes to the next generation.
+We will also collaborate with the Chamber of Commerce and Industry, Societies of Commerce and Industry, and other relevant organizations in each region to conduct initiatives such as business matching.

-(Support for new expansion by agricultural, forestry, and fisheries businesses)
+(Support sustainable growth of agriculture, forestry, and fisheries businesses)

 We sincerely hope for your further understanding and support in the future.